anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ### Hide the master password input

-It's not a great idea to type master password as plain string.
+It's not a great idea to type master password as a plain string.
-It is visible to everybody behind our shoulder and also this approach makes it easy to hunt for our password by reading terminal history.
+It is visible to everybody behind our shoulders and also this approach makes it easy to hunt for our password by reading terminal history.
 Just type `history` and you are ready to grab our top secret password.
 This is bad.
 To fix that we are going to modify argument reader.